matter-labs/zksync-lite-docs/docs/dev/providers.md

 ### Wait for priority operation receipt

-Similar to [Get priority operation receipt](#get-priority-operation-receipt) but this method will return when given priority operation is committed or verified in the Sync network.
+Similar to [Get priority operation receipt](#get-priority-operation-receipt) but this method will return when a given priority operation is committed or verified in the zkSync network.

 > Signature